Environmental Scientists & Specialists, Including Health

 Where in the military?
 Select a military branch to see samples.

-Bioenvironmental Engineer; Bioenvironmental Engineer, General; Bioenvironmental Engineer, Medical Physics; Bioenvironmental Engineering Craftsman; Bioenvironmental Engineering Manager; Emergency Management Apprentice; Emergency Management Journeyman; Public Health; Public Health Helper; Public Health Officer
+Bioenvironmental Engineer; Bioenvironmental Engineer, Health Physics; Bioenvironmental Engineer, Radiation; Bioenvironmental Engineering Craftsman; Bioenvironmental Engineering Manager; Emergency Management Apprentice; Emergency Management Journeyman; Public Health; Public Health Helper; Public Health Officer

 Chemical, Biological, Radiological, and Nuclear (CBRN) Specialist; Entomology; Environmental Science and Engineering; Food Safety Officer; Medical Service Corps Officer; Preventive Medicine Sciences; Veterinary Biomedical Scientist; Veterinary Corps Officer

-Living Marine Resource; Marine Environmental Response; Marine Safety Specialist Engineer; Marine Safety Specialist Response; Marine Science Technician; Safety and Environmental Health
+Living Marine Resource; Marine Environmental Response; Marine Safety Specialist Engineer; Marine Safety Specialist Response; Marine Science Technician; Port and Facility Safety and Security; Safety and Environmental Health

 Chemical, Biological, Radiological and Nuclear (CBRN) Responder; Chemical, Biological, Radiological, and Nuclear (CBRN) Defense Specialist; Environmental Engineering Management Officer; Hazardous Material/Hazardous Waste (HM/HW) Officer; Hazardous Material/Hazardous Waste (HM/HW) Staff Noncommissioned Officer/Noncommissioned Officer